Egyptian Armed Forces: Twentieth century

-The Egyptian military’s failure in the 1948 Arab–Israeli War was a catalyst for the formation of the Free Officers led by Muhammad Naguib and Gamal Abdel Nasser.
+The Egyptian military's failure in the 1948 Arab–Israeli War was a catalyst for the formation of the Free Officers led by Muhammad Naguib and Gamal Abdel Nasser.
 In the Egyptian coup d'état of 1952, they overthrew King Farouk and initiated sweeping reforms within the military and state.

 One of the early achievements of the new regime was the signing of the Anglo–Egyptian Agreement of 1954, which mandated the phased withdrawal of British forces from the Suez Canal zone.
 The agreement allowed for continued British access to the base under specific circumstances and stipulated complete withdrawal by June 1956.

 In 1956, the Egyptian Armed Forces were thrust into a major international conflict during the Suez Crisis, also known as the Tripartite Aggression.
 The crisis erupted after President Gamal Abdel Nasser revoked the concession of the Anglo-French owned Suez Canal Company and transferred canal operation to the state-owned Suez Canal Authority, prompting a coordinated military response from Israel, the United Kingdom, and France.
 On 29 October, Israeli forces invaded the Sinai Peninsula, followed days later by Anglo-French landings in the Canal Zone.
 The stated aim was to separate the combatants and secure freedom of navigation through the canal, but the operation was widely perceived as a ploy to topple Nasser and restore Western control over the vital waterway.

 In the early 1950s, particularly after the revolution of 1952, politics rather than military competence was the main criterion for promotion.
 Field Marshal Abdel Hakim Amer in particular was a purely political appointment, whose approach would lead to large-scale problems during the Suez War.
 Promotions were often based on loyalty rather than merit, and a rigid divide between officers and enlisted men contributed to widespread dysfunction.
 Although some Egyptian defensive positions, such as at Abu Agelia and Mitla Pass, were organized and offered resistance, the Israeli forces quickly seized the initiative and routed Egyptian positions across the Sinai.
 Nasser ordered a general withdrawal from the peninsula, which allowed Israeli troops to advance rapidly toward the Suez Canal.

 The invasion was soon halted under intense international pressure.
 The United States, Soviet Union, and United Nations condemned the attack, forcing a ceasefire by 7 November.
-Although Egypt suffered tactical defeats, the crisis ultimately elevated Nasser’s stature in the Arab world and signaled the decline of British and French influence in the Middle East.
-The Egyptian Armed Forces emerged from the conflict with considerable reputational damage, having revealed deep structural weaknesses, but the political outcome was widely seen as a strategic victory for Egypt.
+Although Egypt suffered tactical defeats, the crisis ultimately elevated Nasser's stature in the Arab world and signaled the decline of British and French influence in the Middle East.
+The conflict exposed deep structural weaknesses and damaged the armed forces' reputation, but the political outcome was widely seen as a strategic victory for Egypt.